nebuly-ai/nebulgym/README.md

 | **NVIDIA T4** | 258.88 | 127.32 | 2.0x |
 | ______________________ | __________________ | __________________ | __________________ |

-Hardware Legenda
+Hardware setup
 - M1 Pro: Apple M1 Pro 16GB of RAM
 - Intel Xeon: EC2 Instance on AWS - t2.large
 - AMD EPYC: EC2 Instance on AWS - t4a.large
 - NVIDIA T4: EC2 instance on AWS - g4dn.xlarge

-How does `nebulgym` perform in your training setup?
+How does `nebulgym` perform on your training setup?
 What do you think about `nebulgym` and what are ways to make it even better?
 Share your ideas and results with us in the [community chat](https://discord.gg/RbeQMu886J).

 ## Installation